MegretMendez/KirbyVariants/README.md

 KirbyVariants

-Using primitive 3D objects recreate the famous Kirby and 4 of its variants
+Using primitive 3D objects to recreate the famous Kirby and 4 of its variants.
+Recreate a zone from the Puerto Rico Map and assign a zone of our terrain to each Kirby Variant.

 #######################################################################################################